CastyLoz17/python-voxel-renderer/README.md

-# mac incompatible!~ use windows machine!! sorry!!!!
 voxels mmmm
-to run from source, download both `vectors.py` and `main.py`, and run `main.py`. or just run `main.exe` in releases.
+to run from source, download and run `main.py`. or just run `main.exe` in releases.